High Voltage Code

 A 18650 battery is a li-on cell that’s 18mm x 65mm in size.
 It has nominal voltage of 3.6V and a capacity of 1800-3500 mAh.
 A modern standard of rechargeable batteries.
 These batteries are used in all kind of applications, because of their high energy density and high discharge and because they're light weight.

-So to protect the the battery pack from overcharge, overdischarge and overcurrent, I always advise to use a protection circuit module (PCM).
+So to protect the the battery pack from overcharge, overdischarge and overcurrent, I always advise to use a battery management module (BMS).
+BMS also ensures that while charging the battery pack all the batteries are charged evenly.

 I also highly suggest not to mix old (used) and new cells when building a li-on battery pack.
 This will reduce the overall performance of the pack.
 Thing is, the capacity of li-on cell diminishes after every charge cycle.
 Meaning an old battery cell will most likely have a lower capacity then originally advertised.
-When connected in series, the battery cell with a smaller capacity will get depleted faster, rapidly losing voltage and causing an imbalance of voltages across the cells or shutting down the pack altogether if PCM is used.
+When connected in series, the battery cell with a smaller capacity will get depleted faster, rapidly losing voltage and causing an imbalance of voltages across the cells.

-Now the PCM with a balance function can negate this a little bit, but still battery cells with same capacity and same nominal voltages should be used when building a battery pack.
+Now the BMS negate this a little bit, but still battery cells with same capacity and same nominal voltages should be used when building a battery pack especially when you're connecting them in series.

 Series vs Parallel